Tuning in to Frequencies: How Global Assets Align with U.S. Put-Call Parity Residuals: Related Literature

-The motivating question also relates to the literature on the relationship between risk-neutral objects extracted from option prices and physical-measure expected returns or risk premia. \citet{Ross15} provides conditions under which physical probabilities can be recovered from state prices; \citet{BTZ09} show that the variance risk premium can be linked to expected stock returns; and \citet{Martin17} shows that risk-neutral variance obtained from option prices can carry information about expected market returns.
-The common direction of this literature is information extraction from Q-measure objects to P-measure quantities.
+This paper also relates to work connecting option-implied, risk-neutral objects to physical-measure information. \citet{BTZ09}, \citet{Ross15}, and \citet{Martin17} show that option-implied \(Q\)-measure objects can contain information about variance risk premia, physical probabilities, or expected returns.

-This paper is complementary but distinct.
-I do not recover physical probabilities from option prices, nor do I estimate a structural mapping from physical-measure returns to risk-neutral prices.
-Instead, I ask whether a Q-measure carry-space residual is empirically separable from P-measure outside-option proxies.
-The evidence is best interpreted as reduced-form P--Q alignment: physical-measure asset-return components align with the carry gap, but the paper does not identify a structural P$\to$Q transmission mechanism.
+My direction is complementary.
+I do not recover physical probabilities from option prices, and I do not identify a structural mapping from physical returns to risk-neutral prices.
+Instead, I ask whether a \(Q\)-measure carry-space residual is empirically aligned with \(P\)-measure outside-option proxies because the parity relation is enforced by finite-capital intermediaries.
+This question is related to investment-opportunity-state models such as \citet{Merton73}'s ICAPM, \citet{Ross76}'s APT, and multi-factor asset-pricing frameworks \citep{Campbell93,CV04,CRR86,FF93,Petkova06}.
+The exercise is not a structural ICAPM or APT test; it is a reduced-form test of whether the opportunity cost of parity-enforcement capital is aligned with multiple physical-measure state variables.

-The structure I uncover---multiple asset classes loading on the carry gap at distinct horizons---is also conceptually consistent with the ICAPM of \citet{Merton73}, in which investors hedge variation in the future investment-opportunity set using multiple state variables.
-A structural ICAPM test lies beyond the scope of this paper.
-The narrower claim is that the carry gap behaves as if the opportunity cost of parity-enforcement capital reflects multiple low-frequency components of the outside investment-opportunity set.